gtjbtits/otus-java-2017-11-gt/README.md

 ### L12: Cache service statistics
 By default web server will starts at port `8080`.
 Please, use "-p" parameter, to choose different port

+Use *any* login & password to pass in for first time (it will create user for you in the database)
 ```bash
 mvn package
 java -jar L12/target/gt-lecture12.jar [-p port]